divelab/DIG/dig/xgraph/XGNN/Readme.md

 The explanation generation stage is defined in "gnn_explain.py".
 You can tune the hyper-parameters as needed.

 Simply call "main.py" to obtain explanations after proper settings and modifications.

+After training, the generated explanations should maximize the predictions of a certain class (or other targets).

 ## How to customize?